-5.1.3 Wavefront sensor.
+5.1.4 Wavefront sensor.

 The Instrument Adapter System will contain the wavefront sensor.
 Two sensor types are being evaluated: (a) wavefront curvature and (b) Shack-Hartmann.
-Sensor images will be passed to the Primary Mirror Computer in FITS format through shared memory or over the observatory LAN.
+Sensor images will be sent to a workstation in FITS format over the observatory LAN.

-5.1.4 Secondary collimation/alignment.
+5.1.5 Secondary collimation/alignment.